kuchnaya-hub/maroon-broccoli/src/pages/pricing.md

         answer: Yes.
 The videos you download are yours forever.
         type: faq_item
       - question: How many reseller app does Behtar Ads Support?
-        answer: |-
+        answer: |
           1. Meesho
           2. Shop101
-          3. Glowroad (Coming soon)
+          3. GlowRoad
           4. The rest of the remaining Reseller app will connect soon.
         type: faq_item
       - question: >-
           What is the phone resolution and file type of the videos I can create